What You Won't Do For Love

 - William Wordsworth

-A lyric poem referenced in the film and which is considered an exemplar of British Romantic Poetry.
+A lyric poem referenced in the play and which is considered an exemplar of British Romantic Poetry.
 David recalls that it was often cited by his father.

 On Imagination (excerpt)